 This paper seeks to understand the nature and consequences of discriminatory taxation in this region, examining it quantitatively within the relevant theoretical and historical context.
 Three objectives guide the inquiry.
 The first is to examine the basis for discriminatory rates.
 Although historians have generally argued that the rates depended on local factors like the fertility of the soil and the availability of irrigation facilities, no satisfactory quantitative evidence has been found for support.
 I use the Ottoman tax registers as primary sources of data, which include information about over 1,300 villages in seven Ottoman districts corresponding to Palestine, southern Syria, and Transjordan in 1595-96 (Hütteroth and Abdulfattah, 1977).
-I also use maps of the region to construct measures of some of the physical characteristics, such as the availability of irrigation water, of each village.
+I also availability of irrigation water, of each village.
 Although a regression analyses shows various variables that affected the tax rates significantly, the effects of some of the variables were not in expected directions.
 Framing previous arguments into a coherent whole, I discuss their relative merits.

 The second objective is to determine the distortionary effects of discriminatory taxation.
 Whereas the tax rates varied among villages for some products like grains, they were uniform for other products like fruits and vegetables.
 By determining the relationship between the tax rates and the outputs of these two types of products, we can determine the distortion caused by discriminatory taxation.
 Economic theory of taxation has shown how taxes raise the after-tax cost of a product and cause producers to inefficiently shift resources toward other products.
 All else being the same, the magnitude of this distortion would rise with the rate of taxation.
-The implication for a discriminatory rate structure is that, assuming substitutability between products to be the same among villages, a village with a higher rate of taxation than another would be expected to substitute a greater amount of the discriminatorily taxed product for other products.
+The implication for a discriminatory rate structure is that, assuming substitutability between products to be the same among villages, a village with a higher rate of taxation than another would be expected to substitute a greater amount of the uniformly taxed products for the discriminatorily taxed products.
 Taxation theory would thus lead us to expect a negative relationship between the tax rates and the output of a discriminatorily taxed product and a positive relationship with the outputs of other products.
 Using data from the tax registers, I find that the results confirm the expectation.